rust-lang/rust/text/0000-argument-lifetimes.md

 somewhat unusual and might be confusing---but then, so are lifetime parameters!
 Putting the bindings out of band buys us very little, as argued in the next section.

+It's possible that the inconsistency with type parameters, which must always be bound explicitly, will be confusing.
+In particular, lifetime parameters for `struct` definitions appear side-by-side with parameter lists, but elsewhere are bound differently.
+However, users are virtually certain to encounter type generics prior to explicit lifetime generics, and if they try to follow the same style -- by binding lifetime parameters explicitly -- that will work just fine (but may be linted in Clippy as unnecessary).

 Requiring a `'_` rather than being able to leave off lifetimes altogether may be a slight decrease in ergonomics in some cases.
 In particular, `SomeType<'_>` is